devsthlm/til/README.md

 * An elegany puzzle

 * Fearless Change: Patterns for Introducing New Ideas - Linda Rising, Mary Lynn Manns
+* Nudge -
+* "Brag! - The art of tooting your own horn without blowing it" - Peggy Klaus

 * Project to Product - Mik Kersten
     * https://projecttoproduct.org/